|Limits on the source database

 DML operation is performed on the source database for a long time, the migration latency

 may be inaccurate.
-If the latency of the synchronization task is too high, you can
+If the latency of the migration task is too high, you can perform

-Note If you select an entire database as the object to migrate, you can create a heartbeat
+Note If you select an entire database as the object to be migrated, you can create a heartbeat

 table.
 The heartbeat table is updated or receives data every second.